Drain cleaning frozen

 How can I prevent my drains from freezing?

-To prevent frozen drains, insulate exposed pipes, keep cabinets and vanities open to allow warm air to circulate, and pour hot water down drains regularly.
+To prevent drain freezing, insulate exposed pipes, keep cabinets open to allow warm air to circulate, and use a drain cover or plug to keep cold air from entering the drain when not in use.

 What should I do if my drain is completely frozen?

-If your drain is completely frozen, do not attempt to use harsh chemicals or force the drain open.
-Instead, call a professional plumber right away to safely thaw and clear the blockage.
+If your drain is completely frozen, do not attempt to pour boiling water down it, as this can cause the pipe to crack.
+Instead, call a professional plumber who can safely thaw the pipe and clear the blockage.

 Connect with certified professionals in your area